vmware-tanzu/application-accelerator-samples/python-function/README.md

-# Python Function - Using Function Buildpacks for Knative
+# Python Function

-This repo contains a simple Python Function that can be built using Function Buildpacks and deployed as a TAP serverless workload.
+This repo contains a simple Python Function that can be deployed as a TAP workload.

 This function utilizes the buildpacks provided by VMware's open-source [Function Buildpacks for Knative](https://github.com/vmware-tanzu/function-buildpacks-for-knative) project.